To work in Launch, there are two user permissions to understand:

 A Product Administrator (or Product Admin) is similar to an Org Admin, but is narrower in scope.
 A Product Admin only has the permission to modify Product Profiles for a specific Adobe product, rather than all Adobe products the company has access to.

-Within a Product Profile, Launch permissions are divided into two categories, property rights and company rights.
+Within a Product Profile, Launch permissions are divided across four dimensions.

 Any properties you create in Launch become available in the Admin Console for you to assign permissions.
 If a given Product Profile does not have access to Property A1, users who belong to that profile cannot see or modify any settings within Property A1.

-Assuming that a user belongs to a profile with access to Property A1, what they can do within Property A1 is determined by the rights they have been granted.
+Assuming that a user belongs to a profile with access to Property A1, what they can do within Property A1 is determined by the rights they have been granted from this permission group.
 Users with permissions to Property A1, but no assigned rights, have read-only access.

 - Develop: Grants the ability to create rules and data elements.
 You can also create libraries and build them in existing development environments.
 You can submit a library for approval when ready.
 Most day-to-day tasks in Launch require this right.